 I wrote a lot.

 Like, I envy how much I wrote when I was younger.
 Starting in the fifth grade, I would try to write a novel during each school year, finishing by the night before the last day of school.
 And then I'd write even more in the summer.
 I still have this one July day enshrined in my head as my Best Writing Day Ever.
 I was 14, and I was writing a diary-style novel with six different points of view in a big, blue, cardboard binder, on the backs of recycled class notes from the eighth grade.
 I woke up that morning wanting to work on that story, and so I did -- all day long, and into the night.
-I remember my family watched a movie during dinner (it was Ace Ventura: Pet Detective, if you must know), and I sat on a corner of the couch, with the blue binder and a mechanical pencil, still writing.
+I remember my family watched a movie during dinner, and I sat on a corner of the couch, with the blue binder and a mechanical pencil, still writing.
 I blasted through over fifty pages that day.
 I might not ever do that again.
 That's okay.

-Please note I did not say I actually revised any of my writing during that time.
+Note I didn't say that I revised any of my writing during that time.
 Because I didn't.

-I'd come to the end of the story, close the proverbial binder, stash it away in my closet or desk drawer, and move on to the next story.
-Sometimes I shared the stories with friends; sometimes I didn't.
+I'd come to the end of the story, close the proverbial binder, stash it away in my desk drawer, and move on to the next story.
+Sometimes I shared the stories with friends.
 Mostly I was just playing around with words and characters, getting them into trouble and out again, occasionally throwing magic at them to see what happened, and always describing their clothes, bedrooms, food, and pets in great detail.

 I was also a huge reader.
 I shifted between the middle grade and the small YA section of my library, reading as much as I could.
 I loved Judy Blume and Norma Klein, Betsy Byars and Christopher Pike.
-My favorite babysitter was Stacey McGill, although I was more a Mallory Pike in real life.
 I loved books set in New York City, and time travel books, and books about weird kids who weren't always able to save the day.

 Eventually, I started sharing my work, although it was hard for me (and still is!).

-I wrote a short story for my high school's literary magazine that won first place in the annual contest -- the main characters of that story just so happened to be Mercedes and Angela Moreno.
+I wrote a short story for my high school's literary magazine that won first place in the annual contest (and the main characters of that story eventually wound up in my debut novel).
 A few years later, I started a blog about my life.
-It gained a following and I kept it up throughout college and beyond, though probably any blogger or former blogger will tell you that trying to fit your life into a narrative structure gets exhausting after a while.
+It gained a following and I kept it up throughout college and beyond, though any blogger or former blogger will tell you that fitting your life into a narrative structure gets exhausting.
 I switched back to fiction, did NaNoWriMo for many years, and wrote draft after draft of a YA novel that I really thought was going to work.

 If you've read as many author bios as I have, maybe you know this part of the story.

-That part where the author has to struggle through that first "this will get published!" novel for a while -- and then give up on it.
+That part where the author has to struggle through that first "this will be published!" novel for a while -- and then give up on it.

 That part where they get rejected over and over -- whether it's by the publishing industry or the author themself.